Shegoworld/EPL-eda-analysis/README.md

 - Matplotlib

 ## Key Findings
-[Write 2-3 things you actually found interesting from the data] I'm a big football fan so working with this dataset as a beginner resonated more with me.
+I'm a big football fan so working with this dataset as a beginner resonated more with me.